Top 5 SaaS User Engagement Metrics & How To Measure Them

-Some metrics will show if you are currently doing well, projected to do well soon, and if you’re correctly steering the wheel in the right direction long term.
+Some metrics will show if you are currently doing well, are projected to do well soon, and if you’re correctly steering the wheel in the right direction long term.

 In this article, we will be doing an overview of what user engagement metrics are, how to find your user engagement metrics, common mistakes in measuring user engagement, and of course, a big list of metrics.

 In the end, we will summarize the five key user engagement metrics you should be tracking for product-led growth.

 - User engagement metrics are the data points to measure your users’ interactions with your product.

 - You can find your user engagement metrics by figuring out the positive and negative behavior in your product, benchmarking this behavior with your power users and power features, then measuring it through cohorts and your product analytics tool.

 - The most common mistakes companies make in measuring user engagement are attributing daily active users with only their login frequency.
 Not establishing an optimal session time and guiding users to reach it.
 Focusing too much on their initial conversion rate and not enough on retention.